josevegara04/AgorU/README.md

 `git clone https://github.com/josevegara04/AgorU.git`

 Once you have the project on your local computer, the server and the frontend must be running.
+Make sure to have git and Node.js installed on your computer before doing the following steps.

 ## Server
 1. To run the server, open the terminal and navigate to the BACKEND folder